 However, suppose your converter is worth $1,500 and your deductible is $1,000.
 In that case, it may not be worth filing a claim because your insurer would only cover the remaining $500 after you meet your deductible.
 In addition, filing multiple claims could lead to an increase in your premiums later on.

-1. It looks like something is missing underneath your car
+1. It looks like something is missing from underneath your car

 2. Your car is louder than usual when driving

-A common indication that your catalytic converter is missing is that your car is louder than usual while driving.
-Much like your muffler, converters help dampen the engine sound.
-If you start your car and notice that it sounds significantly louder than usual, check under your vehicle to see if anything is obviously missing.
+A common indication that your catalytic converter is missing is louder-than-usual engine noise.
+Much like a muffler, converters help diminish the engine sound.
+If your car sounds significantly louder than usual upon startup, check under your vehicle for a hole where the part should be.

 3. The check engine light is on